Hemaxa/YandexRoverGame/README.md

-# ObexRush
+# YandexRoverGame
-ObexRush is a delivery robot game where players must navigate obstacles to successfully deliver orders to customers.
+YandexRoverGame is a game about the Yandex delivery robot, where the player must overcome obstacles to successfully deliver orders to customers.